 I research on the role of beauty in science, asking questions such as:

-- What role does beauty play in the lab?
+- What role do aesthetic experiences play in scientific practice?

-- Are beautiful scientific products, such as theories, experiments or images, more likely to reveal deep truths about nature or to misguide us?
+- Are beautiful scientific products, such as theories, experiments or images, more likely to reveal truths about nature or to mislead us?

 - What is the role of creativity in scientific discovery and can AI enhance it?